 A short mindful breathing practice focusing on the 3 diaphragms in the body.
 To be done seated.

 and beyond there are numerous breathing practices focusing on the anatomy of the breath.
-Maybe explore what you can find or sit with yourself and simply breathe and see what you feel and experience.
+Maybe consider joining me on a Wednesday morning at 8:00 AM for 20 minutes of FREE mindful breathing or simply sit with yourself and breathe consciously.
+Feeling and sensing into what you are experiencing.

 Pinning your mind to the breath.